cornwallisna/cw_website/index.md

 Events of note:

-* **December General Meeting** at the Birchwood C21 building, located at 4040 Del Prado Blvd.
+* **Tuesday December 12 - CNA General Meeting** at the Birchwood C21 building, located at 4040 Del Prado Blvd.
 Starting at 7:00 pm.

 * At this meeting we will hold our **Annual Board Elections**
 * FYI - The current board is willing to serve for another year should they be reelected, with the exception of the **Treasurer**, who would like to retire from this position.